nfroidure/whook/packages/whook-oauth2/README.md

 [//]: # (::contents:start)

 This module is aimed to allow you to easily bring OAuth2 to your [Whook](https://github.com/nfroidure/whook) server.
-It must be used with a server side rendered frontend that brings the UI that allows users to authenticate and allow client applications to act on behalf of them.
+To use the code flow, it requires a server side rendered frontend that brings the UI that allows users to authenticate and allow client applications to act on behalf of them.

 ![Code Flow Overview](./code_flow_overview.svg)